-- (a) Staff shall act to approve or deny all permit applications within seven thirty (1030) 7)-days of receipt of a complete application.
-If, however, Staff determines that the application is incomplete or does not include evidence that all conditions established by the Commission or Board Development Review Board have been met, Staff shall notify the applicant in writing of deficiencies.
-If additional information or action to remedy the deficiencies is not received within tenthirty (1030) -days seven (7) days of the notification, Staff shall deny the permit application. - (b) Special Extension.
-In unusual situations where Staff determines that additional research or legal opinion is necessary for complete review of the application, Staff may extend the decision period for a period not to exceed twenty (20) days from the date of receipt of a complete application, and shall so notify the applicant in writing. - 4.
+- (a) Staff shall act to approve or deny all permit applications within thirty (30) days of receipt of a complete application.
+If, however, Staff determines that the application is incomplete or does not include evidence that all conditions established by the Development Review Board have been met, Staff shall notify the applicant in writing of deficiencies.
+If additional information or action to remedy the deficiencies is not received within thirty (30) days of the notification, Staff shall deny the permit application. - 4.
 Approval Standards and Issuance of Permit.
 Staff shall issue a Zoning Permit upon determination that the applicant has obtained any approval required under Section 502.A.1 and has complied with any conditions of the approval(s) granted.
 Each permit shall indicate the time period within which an appeal may be taken (fifteen (15) days) and the following obligations of the permittee: - (a) To immediately post the permit on the property in a location visible from the street and to keep it posted until the development is complete. - 5.
 Administrative Requirements.
-Upon issuance of a permit, Staff shall: - (a) Deliver a copy to the listers/assessor of the Town. - (b) Post a copy of the permit in at least one public place in the VillageCity for a period of at least fifteen (15) days after the date of issuance of the permit. - 6.
+Upon issuance of a permit, Staff shall: - (a) Deliver a copy to the listers/assessor of the Town. - (b) Post a copy of the permit in at least one public place in the City for a period of at least fifteen (15) days after the date of issuance of the permit. - 6.
 Denial of permit application.
 If Staff determines the application does not satisfy the requirements of this Code, the application shall be denied and the applicant notified in writing stating the reasons for denial. - 7.
 Appeals.
 Any interested person may appeal a decision of Staff regarding a Zoning Permit by filing an appeal in accordance with Section 1702 below. - 8.
 Reapplication.
 A permit may be resubmitted at any time with required additions or corrections.
 If the re-submittal remedies all deficiencies, and is received within thirty (30) days of the initial denial, it shall be attached to the original application and no additional fee shall be required. - 9.
 Expiration of Permits.
 A zoning permit shall expire one year from the date of issuance.
 If the applicant has commenced work, the permit may be extended without fees for an additional year if requested in writing prior to the date of expiration and may not be renewed again.
 If work is not completed after two years, the applicant will be required to obtain a new permit and pay all appropriate fees in place at the time the permit application is submitted.